mariadb-edwardstoever/mariadb_easy_benchmark/README.md

 wget https://github.com/mariadb-edwardstoever/mariadb_easy_benchmark/archive/refs/heads/main.zip
 ```

-To setup the BENCHMARK schema, run the script:
+To setup the BENCHMARK schema, run the script setup_benchmark.sql.
+If yours is a replication group, run this on the master only:
 ```
 mariadb < setup_benchmark.sql
 ```